frictionlessdata/tabulator-py/README.md

 In the example above we use `processors.Headers` to extract headers from the table.
 Processors is a powerfull Tabulator concept.
-Parsed data goes thru pipelene of processors to be updated before returning from `readrow` method.
+Parsed data goes thru pipeline of processors to be updated before returning as table row.

 Read more about `Processor` - [documentation](https://github.com/okfn/tabulator-py/blob/master/tabulator/processors/api.py).